-There are two types of AUX Electrodes designed for use with the AP-5000: Optical Electrodes and ISE Electrodes.
+There are two types of AUX Electrodes designed for use with the Aquaprobe®: Optical Electrodes and ISE Electrodes.
 These and can be fitted to any of the AUX sockets.
-The four AUX sockets on the AP-5000 should be populated in numeric order starting with AUX1.
-If you are fitting a mix of Optical and ISE Electrodes, fit the Optical Electrodes first.
+The pH/ORP electrode must only be fitted to the pH/ORP socket.